 Spacing between first and second dose of Comirnaty™

 - To be fully immunised with Comirnaty requires two doses given at least 3 weeks apart (minimum of 21 days apart).

 - Vaccinators are advised not to give the second dose earlier than 21 days.

 COVID-19 vaccination after COVID-19 infection

-Data from clinical trials and from countries with a lot of COVID-19 cases have shown the vaccines to be safe and effective in this group of people.
-It is expected that the vaccine will boost the immune response and provide good protection for those who have previously had SARS-CoV-2 infection.
+Data from clinical trials and from countries with a lot of COVID-19 cases have shown the vaccines to be safe and effective for those who have had COVID-19 ie SARS-CoV-2 infection.
+This includes those who were asymptomatic.